Sharada Peeth: Literary and cultural references

 Sharada Peeth has appeared in various historical and literary texts.
 Its earliest mention is in the Nilamata Purana (6th – 8th century CE).
-The 11th century Kashmiri poet Bilhana describes both the spiritual and academic elements of Sharada Peeth.
+The 11th-century Kashmiri poet Bilhana describes both the spiritual and academic elements of Sharada Peeth.
 He describes Kashmir as a patron of learning and Sharada Peeth as the source of that reputation.
-He also says that the goddess Sharada:"resemble[s] a swan, carrying as her diadem the [glittering gold washed from the sand] of the Madhumati stream, which is bent on rivalling Ganga.
-Spreading lustre by her fame as her diadem, and rivalling the Ganges river.
-Spreading lustre by her fame, brilliant like crystal, she makes even Mount Himalaya, the preceptor of Gauri, raise higher his head (referring to his peaks) [in pride] of her residence there."
+He also says that the goddess Sharada:"resemble[s] a swan, carrying as her diadem the [glittering gold washed from the sand] of the Madhumati stream, which is bent on rivaling Ganga.
+Spreading luster by her fame as her diadem, and rivaling the Ganges river.
+Spreading luster by her fame, brilliant like crystal, she makes even Mount Himalaya, the preceptor of Gauri, raise higher his head (referring to his peaks) [in pride] of her residence there."